Provinces of Iran

 6. 1997-05-31: Golestan province formed by taking Aliabad, Gonbad-e-kavus, Gorgan, Kordkuy, Minudasht, and Torkaman counties from Mazandaran province.

-7. ~2002: Tabas county (area = 55,344 km.²) transferred from Khorasan province to Yazd (former FIPS code IR31).
+7. ~2002: Tabas county (area = 55,344 km.²) transferred from Khorasan province to Yazd (former GEC code IR31).

 8. 2004-09-29: Khorasan divided into three provinces.
 According to Wikipedia, this measure was approved by the parliament on 2004-05-18, and by the Council of Guardians on 2004-05-29.
-The codes for Khorasan province before the split were HASC = IR.KR, ISO = 09, Dom = kh, and FIPS = IR30, and its capital was Mashhad.
+The codes for Khorasan province before the split were HASC = IR.KR, ISO = 09, Dom = kh, and GEC = IR30, and its capital was Mashhad.
 The counties of Khorasan were distributed as follows: Bojnurd, Esfarayen, Jajarm, Maneh and Samalqan, and Shirvan to North Khorasan; Bardeskan, Chenaran, Darrehgaz, Fariman, Ferdows, Gonabad, Kalat, Kashmar, Khaf, Mashhad, Neyshabur, Qayenat, Quchan, Rashtkhar, Sabzevar, Sarakhs, Taybad, Torbat-e-Heydariyeh, and Torbat-e-Jam to Razavi Khorasan; and Birjand, Nehbandan, and Sarbisheh to South Khorasan.

 Other names of subdivisions: